Skip to content

 ValueError

-If in YOLO format all labels not in range (0, 1).
+If in YOLO format, any coordinates are not in the range (0, 1].

 Source code in albumentations/core/bbox_utils.py